A Community Living Center (VA Nursing Home) used to be called a nursing home.

 Watch the video to hear what providers and Veterans have to say about this VA program.

-Eligibility for a Community Nursing Home is based on clinical need and setting availability.
-The VA will only pay for Community Nursing Home care if you meet eligibility criteria involving your service connected status, level of disability, and income.
+Your eligibility is based on clinical need and setting availability.
+The VA will provide Community Living Center (VA Nursing Home) care IF you meet certain eligibility criteria involving your service connected status, level of disability, and income.

 Find out more about Paying for Long Term Care.

 Community Living Centers provide these services: